 If you're ill or injured, you have access to an enormous variety of therapeutic medications, and you trust your pharmacy to correctly interpret and fill your prescriptions.
 Pharmacy technicians contribute to our safety by assisting pharmacists in a variety of technical tasks.
 If you're attentive to detail, organized, a good communicator, and like math, science, and working with people, a career as a pharmacy technician may be your prescription for success.

-As a phlebotomy technician, you’ll collect blood for testing and analysis in a clinical laboratory.
-Your training will include the study of anatomy, blood collection procedures, proper storage and handling of blood samples, and safety precautions.
-Great jobs can be found in clinical laboratories, hospitals, community health centers, physician’s offices, blood donation centers and other health care facilities.
+As a phlebotomist, you’ll collect blood for testing and analysis in a clinical laboratory.
+Your training will include blood collection procedures, proper storage, handling of blood samples and safety precautions.
+Great jobs can be found in clinical laboratories, hospitals, community health centers, physician’s offices, blood donation centers and other healthcare facilities.